parttio/tinymce-for-flow/README.md

 ```

 Answer the prompts (defaults are usually fine).
 A GitHub Action automatically builds and deploys the release to Maven Central.

+## Tiny 6 support
+TinyMCE 6 is gone for a while now, so we decided to move on, too.

+If you need Tiny 6 for license reasons, please have a look at [HugeRTE](https://hugerte.org/), which is a fork of Tiny 6 and community maintained.
+Check out the [Flow Addon](https://vaadin.com/directory/component/hugerte-for-flow) for HugeRTE